 The growing medium should consist of a light, porous potting mix that retains water but drains well.
 It's best to keep the soil continuously moist throughout the spring and summer, and you should reduce watering in the winter.

-The humid, wet conditions Calathea requires encourages bacterial and fungal diseases, which show as leaf lesions.
+The humid, wet conditions Calathea thrives within are also conducive to bacterial and fungal diseases, which show as leaf lesions.
 Quick draining of excess water will avoid this condition.
-Calathea, thrive in bottle gardens and terrariums due to their need for high humidity.
+Calathea do well in bottle gardens and terrariums due to their need for high humidity.
 If grown in arid conditions, Calathea plants are frequently attacked by mites and scale.

 The plant should also be fed regularly with liquid fertilizer throughout the growing season.